HarshitJain-1908/RISC-V-Simulator-for-5-stage-CPU/README.txt

-Run 'cpu.py' to run the simulator and a file named 'log.txt' is created containing the required contents of log file.
-Test file is in 'test_binary.txt'.
+Run 'cpu.py' to run the simulator, enter custom defined instruction memory and data memory delay and a file named 'log.txt' is created containing the required contents of log file.
+And, relevant graphs would pop up.
+All the information about data stalls, number of memory instructions and data instructions are stored in the log file.
+Input file to the simulator is in 'test_binary.txt' and the corresponding assembly code is in 'AssemblyCode.txt'.

 AND rd, rs1, rs2
 OR rd, rs1, rs2